argilla-io/argilla/docs/getting_started/advanced_setup_guides.md

 :::

 ### Persisting ElasticSearch data
-To avoid losing all the data when the docker-compose/server goes down, you can add some persistence by mounting a local volume in docker compose and granting the required permissions.
+To avoid losing all the data when the docker-compose/server goes down, you can add some persistence by mounting a volume in the docker compose.

 To this end, **modify the elasticsearch service and create a new volume** in the docker-compse.yml file: